vedo1201/homeserver/README.md

       Backing up containers and the whole server is really important because the whole idea is to make this server easy to re-deploy if something happens with software or hardware used in server.)

 After doing those things, you are going to have the system that works smooth and has minimum downtime.

+Next, we are going to setup some of the basic services